vimvq1987/vimvq1987.github.io/_posts/2026-2-20-the-sin-of-or.markdown

 Table 'OrderGroup'.
 Scan count 1, logical reads 138524, physical reads 0, page server reads 0, read-ahead reads 0, page server read-ahead reads 0, lob logical reads 0, lob physical reads 0, lob page server reads 0, lob read-ahead reads 0, lob page server read-ahead reads 0.
 ```

 Could adding an index on the `MigrationObjectId` column help?
-No it does not, we can validate that by querying by only that column - the index is doing its job just fine.
+No it does not, we can validate that by querying only that column - the index is doing its job just fine.

 ![](/assets/img/2026-2-20-the-sin-of-or/20260423094603.png)